georgehara/Arca/README.md

 			ApplicationOptionsProvider = options;

 			var managerOptions = new ManagerOptions()
-				.UseLogger( new TraceLogger() ) // Easily see (in DebugView) what ARCA executes.
-Can ignore for production code.
+				.UseLogger( new TraceLogger() ) // Easily see (in DebugView) what ARCA does.
+Ignore for production code.
 				.AddAssemblyNamePrefix( "FooCorp" );

 			Manager = new Manager.Manager( managerOptions )
 				.AddEntryAssembly()
-				.AddAssemblyContainingType( typeof( ExtensionForInstantiatePerContainerAttribute ) )
+				.AddAssemblyContainingType<ExtensionForInstantiatePerContainerAttribute>()
-				.AddAssemblyContainingType( typeof( ExtensionForBoundedContextAttribute ) )
+				.AddAssemblyContainingType<ExtensionForBoundedContextAttribute>()
 				.AddKeyedOptionsProvider( ApplicationOptionsProvider );
 		}